-As of June 30, 2018, the School's investment in capital assets for its governmental activities totaled \$945,339 and for its business type activities totaled \$31,625 (net of accumulated depreciation and related debt).
-This investment in capital assets includes furniture, computers and software for the School along with leasehold improvements.
+As of June 30, 2018, the School's investment in capital assets for its governmental and business type activities totaled \$824,508 (net of accumulated depreciation and related debt).
+This investment in capital assets includes furniture for the School along with leasehold improvements.